Privacy Policy

 RIGHT TO OPT OUT OF DATA PROCESSING FOR TARGETED ADVERTISING

-We have not processed your data for purposes of targeted advertising in the preceding 12 months.
+We do not process your data for purposes of targeted advertising, and have not done so in the preceding 12 months.

 RIGHT TO OPT OUT OF PROFILING